 Kasese Humanist Secondary School - In December, 2016, BBI launched a campaign to built classrooms for a secondary school that wold operate adjacent to Kasese Humanist Primary School.
 Our campaign raised funds for two classrooms (Brighter Brains Classroom and Pellissier Science Classroom), and we convinced two other groups to also provide funding for classrooms (Atheist Community of San Jose Classroom and Halton-Hell Humanist Community Classroom.
 Funds were also raised for classroom furniture.
 The new school will start January 30, 2017 (First Term) and we anticipate that it will be an excellent place to send students who previously attention our humanist primary schools.

-Garama Secondary School - Located at Kisinga Trading Centre, 7 kilometers from Kyarumba, this institution has 326 students and is BBI’s only secondary school partner.
+Garama Secondary School (on probation until August 2018) - Located at Kisinga Trading Centre, 7 kilometers from Kyarumba, this institution has 326 students and is BBI’s only secondary school partner.
 Our goal is to have graduates of our humanist primaries attend this school.
 Thus far we have provided a bit of lunch food money, and some AFRIpads.
 Garama is directed by MIWODIF, the Mitooma Women’s Dignity Foundation, an Ugandan NPO dedicated to women’s equality.
 Garama administrators report that it is difficult to conduct classes when the children are hungry.

 Kahendero Nursery Humanist School - We built this “pre-school” from the ground up, constructing three classrooms, administrative center, kitchen/dining room, and clinic.
 Location is only 1.5 kilometers from BiZoHa.
 Kahendero is a fishing village on Lake George; the community is afflicted with crime, drug addiction, alcoholism, prostitution, gambling, AIDS and cholera.
 The school opened on June 15, 2016, with 22 students.
 Attendance is expected to reach 100.